aspose-cells-cloud/Aspose.Cells-Products/cells/en/swift/conversion/xlsx-to-xls/_index.md

 ---
-title: XLSX to XLS Convert API for Swift
+title: Aspose.Cells Cloud Swift API – Convert XLSX to XLS
-description: Using Aspose.Cells Cloud SDK for Swift to convert XLSX format file to XLS format file.
+description: Convert XLSX to XLS instantly with Aspose.Cells Cloud Swift API.
+Get ready‑to‑use code samples, free trial and step‑by‑step guide to integrate spreadsheet conversion into your Swift apps.
 url: /swift/conversion/xlsx-to-xls/
 ---